Skip to content

 “The first instance ruling was a clear statement that the pharmacist had the right to act in line with his conscience and did not neglect his professional duty in doing so.
 The right to freedom of conscience must include the right to act accordingly.
 A free society relies upon its citizens acting conscientiously,” said Felix Böllmann, Senior Counsel for ADF International.

-Your gift can support fundamental freedoms for pharmacists like Andreas Kersten and others like him around the world.
+Your gift can support fundamental freedoms for Andreas and others like him across the world.
+Thank you for your generosity.

 "*" indicates required fields